dlinh31/Vidlytics/README.md

 # Vidlytics - Youtube Data Aggregator

 ## Description
-The Youtube Data Aggregator is a Web Application built using React.js & Node.js that allows you to generate and aggregate data from multiple Youtube channels.
+Vidlytics is a web wpplication built using React.js & Node.js that allows you to generate and aggregate data from multiple Youtube channels.
 It provides a simple and efficient way to collect information such as video titles, descriptions, view counts, and more.
 It also allows batch processing of multiple channels.

 ## Features
-The Youtube Data Aggregator offers the following features:
+Vidlytics offers the following features:

 - Data collection from multiple Youtube channels
 - Retrieval of video titles, descriptions, view counts, and more